safetyWhat/equipmentMoveForm/AUTHENTICATION_SETUP.md

 ### User Registration

-1. User submits registration form with email, password, and name
+1. User submits registration form with username, password, and name
 2. Password is hashed using bcrypt
 3. User record is created in database with default 'user' type
 4. JWT token is generated and returned

 ### User Login

-1. User submits email and password
+1. User submits username and password
 2. System verifies credentials against database
 3. If valid, JWT token is generated and returned
 4. Token includes user ID and expiration time